gasolin/devtools-core/packages/netmonitor/README.md

 * disabled connectTimeline in netmonitor-controller
 * disabled Editor in properties-view
 * disabled MDNLink (use gDevTools)
-* move devtools/client/shared to netmonitor/src/shared/client/
+* ~~move devtools/client/shared to netmonitor/src/shared/client/~~
+  * components are moved to devtools-modules and devtools-shame-modules
 * move devtools/shared/ to netmonitor/src/shared/common/
 * Bug? - use devtools-sham-modules to replace { EventEmitter, KeyShortcuts, PrefsHelper, Menu, MenuItem }